 In blended learning, students are given a certain level of control over the time, place, pace, or path of online instruction.
-This may mean that students are able to skip forward, rewind or pause online content, choose the time of day at which they learn or even the place in which they learn - whether it's in a coffee house, library or classroom.
+This often means that students are able to skip forward, rewind or pause online content, or spend time learning in a place of their choosing, like a coffee shop, library or classroom.
 In part though, blended learning requires face-to-face classroom practices with an instructor present.

 Countless types of digital or Web-based media can be used to facilitate blended learning, such as video- recorded lectures, webinars, podcasts, chat rooms and email.
 Even social media such as YouTube, Facebook and Twitter can be integrated into a blended learning model.

-Because blended learning is a highly context dependent strategy, no universal definition of it exists.
+Because blended learning is a highly context-dependent strategy, no universal definition of it exists.
 The strategy may also be described as personalized learning, e-learning, hybrid learning or integrated learning.

-The use of Web-based materials and independent work time in a blended learning program challenges students to regulate work flow, manage deadlines or attain academic goals without the constant oversight of an instructor.
+The use of Web-based materials and independent work time in a blended learning program challenges students to regulate workflow, manage deadlines or attain academic goals without the constant oversight of an instructor.
 Blended learning naturally requires a certain level of self-governance, which can translate well across other subjects.
 This feeling of academic ownership can increase student confidence and overall success.

 Most blended learning programs incorporate software that automatically collects and analyzes student data, such as test scores, log-in times or assignment progress - thus giving teachers, students or parents instant access to highly detailed and accurate information.
 Such transparency can improve work efficiency and communication in and outside of the classroom.

-On the other hand, gifted students, or students with special interests, can use the Web-based media or educational technology available to advance their skills, explore new topics and exceed curriculum restrictions.
+On the other hand, gifted students, or students with special interests, can use the Web-based or educational technology available to advance their skills, explore new topics and exceed curriculum restrictions.
 Plus, the ability to instantly gather and analyze students' academic progress via software allows instructors to tailor assignments or teaching methods to each student.